HarmlessCoder/Robylon-Assignment/README.md

 - Enter a movie title in the search box and press Enter or click the search button.
 - Click on a movie card to view its details and watch the trailer.

+## Deployment

+The project is deployed and accessible at the given [link](https://harmlesscoder.github.io/Robylon-Assignment/).

 ## Note

 - The app uses The Movie Database (TMDb) API to fetch movie data.
 You need to obtain an API key from TMDb and set it in the `.env` file as mentioned above.